turper2024/cultural-mechanics/README.md

 not part of the ChatGPT inference workflow. **Do not attach or upload this PDF as a ChatGPT source.**

-The answer should distinguish claims made by the theory from external facts, case-specific inferences, and candidate refinements, and should state limitations or alternative interpretations.
-With profile `.2`, these appear in the second response after the relevance assessment.
+For ordinary analytic questions, the answer should distinguish claims made by the theory from external facts, case-specific inferences, and candidate refinements, and should state limitations or alternative interpretations.
+An explicitly invoked self-contained method instead controls which of these operations remain backstage and which appear in its prescribed output.
+With profile `.2`, the ordinary analytic distinctions appear in the second response after the relevance assessment.
 For a substantially different question, start a new chat so that source selection and interpretation begin afresh.

 ### Deutsch